ribeirohugo/go_middlewares/README.md

 # Go Middlewares

-Go Middlewares is a packages repository that aggregates many standard middlewares developed in Golang that are commonly used in different applications.
+Go Middlewares is a packages repository, developed in Golang, that aggregates standard middlewares that are commonly used by different applications.

 ## 1.1.
 Middlewares